-Form CMS-1696 (Rev 06/12)
+Form CMS-1696 (Rev xx/xx)

-Charging of Fees for Representing Beneficiaries Before the Secretary of the Department of Health and Human Services
+Charging of Fees for Representing Beneficiaries before the Secretary of DHHS

-An attorney, or other representative for a beneficiary, who wishes to charge a fee for services rendered in connection with an appeal before the Secretary of the Department of Health and Human Services (DHHS) (i.e., an Administrative Law Judge (ALJ) hearing, Medicare Appeals Council review, or a proceeding before an ALJ or the Medicare Appeals Council as a result of a remand from federal district court) is required to obtain approval of the fee in accordance with 42 CFR §405.910(f).
+An attorney, or other representative for a beneficiary, who wishes to charge a fee for services rendered in connection with an appeal before the Secretary of DHHS (i.e., an Administrative Law Judge (ALJ) hearing, Medicare Appeals Council review, or a proceeding before an ALJ or the Medicare Appeals Council as a result of a remand from federal district court) is required to obtain approval of the fee in accordance with 42 CFR 405.910(f).

 The form, “Petition to Obtain Representative Fee” elicits the information required for a fee petition.
 It should be completed by the representative and filed with the request for ALJ hearing or request for Medicare Appeals Council review.

-Approval of a representative’s fee is not required if (1) the appellant being represented is a provider or supplier;
+Approval of a representative’s fee is not required if: (1) the appellant being represented is a provider or supplier;

 (2) the fee is for services rendered in an official capacity such as that of legal guardian, committee, or similar court appointed representative and the court has approved the fee in question; (3) the fee is for representation of a beneficiary in a proceeding in federal district court; or (4) the fee is for representation of a beneficiary in a redetermination or reconsideration.
 If the representative wishes to waive a fee, he or she may do so.
 Section III on the front of this form can be used for that purpose.
 In some instances, as indicated on the form, the fee must be waived for representation

-Authorization of Fee
+Approval of Fee

 The requirement for the approval of fees ensures that a representative will receive fair value for the services performed before DHHS on behalf of a beneficiary, and provides the beneficiary with a measure of security that the fees are determined to be reasonable.
 In approving a requested fee, the ALJ or Medicare Appeals Council will consider the nature and type of services rendered, the complexity of the case, the level of skill and competence required in rendition of the services, the amount of time spent on the case, the results achieved, the level of administrative review to which the representative carried the appeal and the amount of the fee requested by the representative.